-If you’re easily sucked in by the sights, smells, and colours of the world’s markets then you can’t miss this stop.
+If you’re easily sucked in by the sights, smells, and colours of Barcelona’s markets then you can’t miss this stop.

 The Mercat de la Barceloneta is found in Plaça Poeta Bosca, a typical gathering point for local residents where you’ll find children playing, grandmothers socialising, tourists snacking, and intense ping pong matches at the local tables – why not waste the afternoon away challenging a local?

 Here you’ll find all sorts of fresh produce and high quality Spanish ingredients like serrano ham, saffron, and chorizo.
 The prices here are generally better than the famous alternative at La Boqueria Market so if you’re staying in the area this would be the place to stock up.

 If you absolutely need to have a sit down lunch in the area there are good value Spanish lunch menus at El Guindilla Barceloneta – not to mention cheap beer for the area.

 It’s the reason most people come to Barceloneta in the first place.
-Let me warn you though that if you’re looking for tranquility this isn’t your spot – check out my list of Barcelona’s best beaches for an alternative.
+Let me warn you though that if you’re looking for tranquility this isn’t your spot – check out my list of Barcelona’s best beaches for a quieter alternative.

 Barceloneta is the tourist beach.
-It’s very simple: everybody and their cousin goes to take a quick summer dip.
+Everybody and their cousin goes to take a quick summer dip.
 If you’re looking to meet people and get in a party mood this is your beach.